Gold Predicted to Enter Long-Term Bull Cycle

 Marsh explains that we are currently witnessing the seventh and last stage of the mutual trajectory shared by gold and governments, appropriately titled as the “Rebuilding” era.
 Starting with 2008, central banks have been net buyers of the metal and have since increased their holdings by 9.4%, with developed countries holding onto the metal and developing ones clamoring to get more of it.

 Annual central bank gold purchases of 350 tons a year signal a return to the 100-year average up to 1970, when interest in gold began to dwindle.
 Marsh sees a clear connection between governments’ renewed interest in the metal and global financial uncertainty.
-And while total official gold holdings are back to their early-1950s levels and seem ready to reach the peak level set in 1965, there is a clear difference compared to 70 years ago: as opposed to the U.S. being a near-monopoly holder, reserves of the metal are more evenly spread across other nations, something Marsh finds symbolic of the growth of a multipolar world economy.bank of japan, frank holmes
+And while total official gold holdings are back to their early-1950s levels and seem ready to reach the peak level set in 1965, there is a clear difference compared to 70 years ago: as opposed to the U.S. being a near-monopoly holder, reserves of the metal are more evenly spread across other nations, something Marsh finds symbolic of the growth of a multipolar world economy.bank of japan, Featured, frank holmes